David R. Pitts: Early life and education

 Pitts earned his Bachelor of Science degree from the Fisher College of Business at Ohio State University.
 He also holds a Master of Healthcare Administration degree from the Graduate School of Public Health at the University of Minnesota and a Master of Arts in public administration from the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.

 Career

 David Pitts began his career in the United States military and served in hospitals in the United States, England and Vietnam.
 He served in senior positions in the offices of the Surgeon General of the United States and the Surgeon General of the United States Air Force.
 He was awarded the Distinguished Service Medal and the Bronze Star.

 Pitts was the chief executive officer of the Ochsner Foundation Hospital in New Orleans before founding Pitts Management Associates in Baton Rouge, Louisiana.

-Pitts served on Amedisys NASDAQ: AMED board of directors for 17 years.
+Pitts served on Amedisys board of directors for 17 years.
 He was named non-executive Co-Chairman in February 2014, before resigning in August 2014.

 David Pitts is Chairman of the Pitts Family Foundation.